albatrossflavour/puppet_os_patching/README.md

 ### What os_patching affects

 The module provides an additional fact (`os_patching`) and has a task to allow the patching of a server.
-When the `os_patching` manifest is added to a node it installs a script and cron job to generate cache data used by the `os_patching` fact.
+When the `os_patching` manifest is added to a node it installs a script and cron job (Linux) or scheduled task (Windows) to check for available updates and generate cache data used by the `os_patching` fact.

 ### Beginning with os_patching